-Morgan Barney graduated in May 2018 as a Maclellan Scholar from Covenant College with her Bachelor’s degree in International Studies.
+Morgan Barney graduated as a Maclellan Scholar from Covenant College in May 2018 with her Bachelor’s degree in International Studies.
 Prior to her time at Covenant, she co-founded the nonprofit Save Our Sisters (SOS).
-Save Our Sisters has allowed her to raise over $45,000 to assist trafficking victims, travel to Moldova six times, speak for audiences such as members of the N.C.
+Her experience with Save Our Sisters allowed her to raise over $45,000 to assist trafficking victims, travel to Moldova six times, speak for audiences such as members of the N.C.
 Supreme Court, and co-author the book Save Our Sisters.

-Morgan also worked as a research assistant to Dr. Cale Horne for her final two years at Covenant.
+After studying abroad in the spring of 2017 in Granada, Spain, Morgan studied as a research assistant to Dr. Cale Horne for her final two years at Covenant.
 She assisted the department through various research projects such as coding for PKAT, the Peacekeeper Attribute Project.
-She continues to remain involved with PKAT as she is currently co-authoring a paper using the PKAT dataset with Dr. Horne.
+She continues to remain involved with PKAT as she recently co-authored an article published in the academic journal International Migration with Dr. Horne.

 Since attending the University of Georgia, Morgan has joined the Human Rights Measurement Initiative on the Civil and Political Rights Metric Team.
 She worked alongside her colleagues at UGA, including HRMI co-founder Dr. Chad Clay, on the annual survey HRMI administers amongst human rights experts around the world.

 In the summer of 2019, Morgan Jane Barney worked in Washington D.C. as the Internal Learning and Evaluation intern for the international NGO, International Justice Mission.
 This opportunity allowed her to engage with both the academic and policy world, provide solutions, and suggest questions for further consideration in the assigned project.
 This experience also familiarized her with IJM’s theory of change and organizational approach to ending human rights abuses globally.